Abstract by Micah Shelley

 Physics and Astronomy

-Zinc oxide (ZnO) is a wide band gap semiconductor (3.37 eV) with potential applications in LEDs, displays, and military technology.
-However, ZnO has native n-type defects, making production of p-type material difficult.
-In order to form stable p-type material we have deposited arsenic-doped ZnO thin films (~100 nm) by radio frequency magnetron sputtering of a pressed ZnO target onto sapphire substrates coated with evaporated zinc arsenide (ZnAs).
-The thin film growth parameters studied were substrate temperature, time duration of sputtering, thickness of the ZnAs layer, and radio frequency signal power.
-These parameters have been refined through characterization by x-ray diffraction techniques, photoluminescence, Hall effect and Seebeck effect measurements, and ellipsometry.
-The effects of annealing at different temperatures on the crystal quality has also been studied.
-We will report on the effects of the growth and annealing parameters on quality and p-type properties of the thin films.
+Zinc oxide (ZnO) is a wide band gap semiconductor (3.37 eV) with potential applications in optoelectronics and semiconductor technologies.
+However, due to native n-type defects, production of p-type material is difficult.
+In order to form stable p-type material we have deposited arsenic-doped ZnO thin films (~100 nm) by radio frequency magnetron sputtering a pressed ZnO target onto sapphire substrates coated with evaporated zinc arsenide (ZnAs).
+Annealing was employed to improve crystal quality.
+The thin film growth parameters studied were substrate temperature, time duration of sputtering, sputtering gas proportion, and radio frequency signal power.
+These parameters have been refined through characterization by x-ray diffraction techniques, photoluminescence measurements, Hall and Seebeck effect measurements, and ellipsometry.
+We will report the effects of the growth and annealing parameters on crystal quality and p-type properties of the thin films.